PonteIneptique/clotho-local/readme.md

 ##License and authorship
 - The file `/morph/latin.morph.xml` is distributed with the Perseus Hopper source, which is (according only to the sourceforge project listing) licensed under the Mozilla Public License 1.1 (MPL 1.1)
-- The file `/morph/stopwords.xml` comes fro http://wiki.digitalclassicist.org/Stopwords_for_Greek_and_Latin
+- The file `/morph/stopwords.xml` comes from http://wiki.digitalclassicist.org/Stopwords_for_Greek_and_Latin

 ##Installation for Ubuntu